nfxpnk/markguide/README.md

 # Markguide

-Markguide is a living style-guide, pattern library, guidelines, and documentation static site generator with plugins support.
-It generates documentation from markdown files and documentation comments in `scss` files.
+Markguide is a living style guide, pattern library, and documentation static site generator with plugin support.
+It generates documentation from Markdown files and documentation comments in `scss` files.

 It is opinionated because it is probably impossible to cover all cases in CSS/Sass.
-It is designed primarily as a "style-guide driven development" tool with a focus on split files approach and encapsulated components with normative Sass import structures.
+It is designed primarily as a "style-guide-driven development" tool with a focus on a split-files approach and encapsulated components with standard Sass import structures.

 * [Live example](https://nfxpnk.github.io/markguide/)